Graduation - Te Tari Whakapōtaetaka

 This means that if, for example, you complete your qualification at the end of semester two (ie. in November), you must graduate either in December of the same year or in May or August of the following year.

 For information about deferring your graduation beyond this time-frame, or if you need to either withdraw your application, or change your application status from in person to in absentia:

 Academic Dress (Regalia)

-For information on the academic dress (or regalia) that you need to wear at the ceremony, hiring or purchasing regalia:
+For information on the academic dress (regalia) that you need to wear at the ceremony, or hiring or purchasing regalia:

-For information about how to order tickets for your guests, seating at the Dunedin Town Hall, and other information for your guests:
+For information about how to order tickets for your guests, seating at the Dunedin Town Hall, on-campus accommodation, and other information for your guests: